Correlation between upstreamness and downstreamness in random global value chains: Discussion

 \section{Discussion}

+In summary, we have considered two classes of \textit{random} Input/Output matrices $A$ to test whether the ``puzzling'' correlation detected between upstreamness and downstreamness at the sector and country level \cite{Antras2018} would survive even if the underlying economic forces and the inter-sectorial dependencies had nothing to do with the real world.

-In summary, we have considered a random Input/Output matrix $A$ that mimics a closed economy composed of $N$ economic sectors.
+First, we constructed a random model for the matrix $A$ that mimics a closed economy composed of $N$ economic sectors.
 We showed analytically that the resulting upstreamness and downstreamness of a given sector are generically positively correlated, with a slope of the scatter plot between the two equal to $+1$, if the entries of the matrix $A$ are independently drawn from an exponential pdf.
 We also showed numerically that our results do not depend very strongly on the pdf of matrix entries.
 At least at the level of single countries, our work provides a comforting ``proof of principle'' that a strong positive correlation between upstreamness and downstreamness of individual sectors as originally defined (see Eqs. \eqref{eq:up1} and \eqref{eq:D1}) is bound to materialize even on a structure-less and zero-information I-O matrix: one would have to try very hard to concoct an I-O matrix so extraordinary and finely tuned, that such correlations were \emph{not} observed.

+Secondly, we started from a real, empirical I-O matrix $A$ taken from the WIOD Dataset (2013 Release), which displayed the same kind of correlations between observables as originally detected in \cite{Antras2018}.
+We performed several experiments where we simply randomly reshuffled the columns of the interaction matrix prior to computing the matrices $A_U$ and $A_D$ from which upstreamness and downsteamness of the same sector can be determined.
+The resulting shuffled interaction matrix $A'$ is a new, perfectly legitimate interaction matrix, which shares the row sums and all other structural constraints with the original matrix $A$, but whose economic fabric and inter-sectorial dependencies are entirely made up: the Global Value Chain that $A'$ embodies does not respond to any realistic economic force nor is connected to any realistic economic scenario.
+Yet, we find that the correlations survive unscathed.